TD Ameritrade, Fidelity problems rile social media users

 "Real bad time for @Fidelity to have their website crash," tweeted Fan Audibles (@fanaudibles).
 LINK: here

-On Twitter, TD Ameritrade employees tried to reassure customers, saying they were working to resolve any problems and encouraging customers to call a toll-free number to place trades.
+On Twitter, TD Ameritrade employees tried to reassure customers, saying they were working to resolve any problems and encouraging customers to call a 1-800 number to place trades.

-“This morning’s heavy volumes across the industry caused some brief messaging and log-in delays,” Joe Giannone, a TD Ameritrade spokesman, responded by email.
-“Everything is now functioning normally.”

 Fidelity, meanwhile, insisted in tweets that their website was operational, and encouraged clients to call in to troubleshoot their problems.

-"Trading and the site have been up and running since trading opened this morning.
-There have been some intermittent slowness and (web) page loading issues," Adam Banker, a spokesman for Fidelity, said in an email sent to Reuters.
-"We’re taking steps to address those issues."

-U.S. stocks fell sharply on Friday, with the Dow Jones industrial average dropping as much as 538 points.

-(Reporting By Amy Tennery; Additional reporting by Elizabeth Dilts and Rodrigo Campos in New York; Editing by Phil Berlowitz and Jonathan Oatis)
+U.S. stocks plunged on Friday, with the Dow Jones average falling more than 500 points.
+(Reporting By Amy Tennery; additional reporting by Elizabeth Dilts and Rodrigo Campos in New York; Editing by Phil Berlowitz)